 “Birth of Gangster”

-Rob Rai (Surrey School District) and Sgt.
-Mike Sanchez (SGET) will outline and explore the criminal career paths of some of BC’s most notorious gang members.
+Rob Rai (Surrey School District), Sgt.
+Mike Sanchez (SGET) and Jordan Buna (Surrey Wrap Program) will outline and explore the criminal career paths of some of BC’s most notorious gang members.
 The presentation will examine how otherwise promising young children filled with leadership qualities and potential eventually disregarded their own legitimate aspirations to knowingly dive head first into a world filled with violence, betrayal, prisons, and most often, death.
 Too often it is thought that young men who come from supportive middle class families are not at risk for criminal behaviour, the data and research presented here will paint a much different narrative.

 JOE CALENDINO, AUTHOR OF “TO HELL AND BACK”